 - Most of the judicial districts in the state have the correct number of judges needed to handle their caseload.

 - Unfilled judicial vacancies and reduced staffing persists largely due to fiscal constraints.
-There are 451 authorized common pleas judgeships; as of December 31, 2015, there are 423 commissioned judges and 28 vacancies.
+There are 451 authorized common pleas judgeships; as of December 31, 2015, there were 423 commissioned judges and 28 vacancies.
 As of December 31, 2016, there are 443 commissioned judges and 8 vacancies.
 See chart A5.

 - The Judicial Needs Assessment model should be recalculated annually using annual case filings, judge complement, judge vacancies and senior judge use from the previous year.
 An updated model using 2016 caseload statistics is available See chart A11.
 Case weights are valid for five to eight years; with a new study recommended after such time or when factors affecting the study change significantly.